HomeMy WebLinkAbout1936-01-21 249

 St. layout, which was passed by the Legislature.
 The

-State Dept. of Public works ruled that this layout was
+State Dept. of Public Works ruled that this layout was

 not practicable, and changed the layout to follow Summer

-Street, and Arlington has no alternative other than to,
+Street, and Arlington has no alternative other than to

-accept the State's recommendation.
+accept the State 's recommendation.
 However, it is

-planned to amend the vote of the Legislature, The Lowell
+planned to amend the vote of the Legislature.
+The Lowell

-problem of what to do with the traffic when it reaches
+Turnpike. problem of what to do with the traffic when it reaches

 Mystic Street has not been decided.
 The State would